These 15 Players Just Earned Their 2026 LPGA Cards

 Gina Kim

-The 25 year old will be returning to the LPGA Tour in 2026, regaining her status after losing her card following the 2024 season.
-She first earned LPGA Tour status through the Epson Tour top-10, finishing eighth on the Official Money List in 2022.
+The Duke standout will be making her return to the LPGA Tour in 2026, regaining her status after losing her card following the 2024 season.
+Kim amassed seven top-10 results, including three wins in 2025.

 Briana Chacon

-After two seasons on Epson, the former University of Oregon player has secured her card.
+After two seasons on Epson, the former University of Oregon golfer has secured her card with two wins in 2025.
+She'll be another new face on the LPGA next year.

 skratch logo